-RAN2 has the following feedback on SA2’s questions:
+RAN2 has the following responses on SA2’s questions:

 Q1: is a) technically feasible without any new Access-Stratum mechanism and standardization?

-A1: For scenario a) dual radio UE using independent Rx/Tx per network, RAN2 concluded that it is technically feasible for the UE to simultaneous communicate with both SNPN and PLMN without new AS mechanisms and standardization.
+A1: For scenario a) dual radio UE using independent Rx/Tx per network, RAN2 concluded that it is technically feasible for the UE to simultaneous communicate with both SNPN and PLMN (assuming a single RAT) without new AS mechanisms.

-This assumes that the UE’s RF frontend is able to operate independently on the carrier frequencies/bands in use in each network, without this operation resulting in significant interference between the two radios.
-RAN4 may need to consider whether such independent operation can be supported by a dual radio UE for specific combinations of carrier frequencies/bands.
+This assumes that the UE’s RF frontend is able to operate independently on the carrier frequencies/bands in use in each network.
+In other words, this assumes that independent operation in both networks does not result in significant interference between the two radios.
+Handling of such interference can be left to UE implementation without requiring standard impact, or minimum performance requirements may need to be standardized by RAN4.

 Q2: is b) technically feasible taking into account the uplink Access Stratum activity in each network?

-A2: For scenario b) dual radio UE using independent Rx per network (SNPN and PLMN) and a single Tx for one of the two networks only, RAN2 reiterated that if the UE’s RRC state is RRC_CONNECTED in one network (e.g. PLMN) then its’ RRC state cannot also be RRC_CONNECTED in the other network (e.g. SNPN).
-The UE may be in RRC_IDLE or RRC_INACTIVE state with respect to the other network (e.g. SNPN), which would enable it to only receive broadcast traffic via the air interface of this second network.in the second network, does signals or
+A2: For scenario b) dual radio UE using independent Rx per network (SNPN and PLMN) and a single Tx for one of the two networks only, RAN2 reiterated that if the UE’s RRC state is RRC_CONNECTED in the first network (e.g. PLMN) then its RRC state cannot also be RRC_CONNECTED in the second network (e.g. SNPN), i.e. the UE can only be in RRC_IDLE in the second network, therefore AS feedback cannot be sent.
+In other words, the UE can only be in RRC_CONNECTED in one of the networks and thus, it can only send AS feedback to the network in which it is RRC_CONNECTED.

+While being in RRC_IDLE in the second network, the UE can however receive broadcast traffic via the air interface of this second network

+From RAN2 perspective, tunneling of any data traffic (e.g. user plane and NAS) of the second network via the first network is feasible while the UE is in RRC_IDLE in the second network.
+Given that the UE is in RRC_IDLE in the second network, this implies that the UE does not generate any L1/L2 control signals or messages, nor can does it send (or tunnel) any such signals or messages to the AS of the second network, since the UE’s RRC state is RRC_IDLE as far as the second network is concerned.

 Q3: whether in case of b) is it feasible to achieve a very low PER for low latency multicast traffic without sending access stratum feedback to the network (e.g. the SNPN RAN)?

-A3: RAN working groups are currently considering two delivery modes for MBS: One is used by UEs’ in RRC_CONNECTED to support high QoS services, and the other to support low QoS services where the UE can also receive data in RRC_INACTIVE/RRC_IDLE.
+A3: RAN working groups are currently considering two delivery modes for MBS: One is used by UEs in RRC_CONNECTED to support high QoS services, and the other to support low QoS services which can also be received by UEs in RRC_INACTIVE/RRC_IDLE.

-To receive multicast traffic RAN2 has agreed that the UE should use the high QoS mode, and AS feedback is normally required to support reliable reception of multicast traffic.
+To receive multicast traffic RAN2 is so far assuming that the UE should use the high QoS mode (high reliability, low latency), and AS feedback is normally required to support reliable reception of multicast traffic, i.e. the UE needs to be in RRC_CONNECTED for the high QoS mode.

-To receive broadcast traffic, the UE can use the low QoS mode, and AS feedback is not necessary in this case.
-Whether the low QoS mode is applicable to multicast sessions has not been agreed by RAN2.
+To receive broadcast traffic, RAN2 is so far assuming that the UE can use the low QoS mode, and AS feedback is not necessary for the low QoS mode, and therefore, the broadcast traffic can also be received by UE in RRC_IDLE/RRC_INACTIVE.

+Therefore, if the use case being considered by SA2 (very low PER for low latency multicast traffic) requires the use of the high QoS MBS delivery mode, then RAN2 assumes this would require sending access stratum feedback to the network.

 2. Actions: